-In August, I adopted a little brindle puppy from a local rescue, and her name is Turtle.
-She is in training to be a gluten-detection service dog, and has a wonderful temperament.
+In August, I fostered a little brindle puppy from a local rescue, and her name is Turtle.
 Like all dogs, she is well-behaved 98% of her life, with the exception of one thing: She eats poop.
 And she LOVES it.
 In veterinary behavior terms, poop eating is called ‘coprophagia’ and it’s very common.
 I also have a 10-year old Labrador, Paisley, who went through the same phase when she was a puppy.

 I think Turtle’s habit started early this fall when she realized how yummy rabbit poop is.
 She would hunt for it in the grass every time we went in the yard and act like every piece was an entire plate of nachos.
 Maybe she thought the grass was one big snuffle mat, and rabbit feces was her treat.
 She became obsessed.
 And in fact, I think rabbit poop was her gateway drug to bigger and better poops, because soon she started eating Paisley’s poopsicles once the Minnesota winter hit.
 I was so repulsed and frustrated, and I became one of my own clients on a quest to figure out how to stop her.